Submissions have now closed.

 - Please note that all other accepted presenters are required to register for the 2019 ASM.

-All submissions will undergo a blind peer-review process by the ANS Council, and approximately 20 proposals will be selected by the Council for presentation at the ASM.
+All submissions will undergo a peer-review process by the ANS Council, and approximately 20 proposals will be selected by the Council for presentation at the ASM.
 The Council will ensure that selected research areas are of relevance to the ANS membership, and are of high scientific quality and significance.

 Where the same proposer, chair or speaker is associated with multiple symposia, the Council will rule on eligibility and determine whether one or all of the symposia are accepted.